 The master control panel is the brains of any home alarm system.
 All the components — sensors, keypads, motion detectors, etc. — will be tied into this controller and feed it information about the security status of your home at all times.
 In an emergency, the master control panel will send relevant information to the monitoring company.

 A better system will cost you a little bit more money.
-One of the benefits of these systems is that, while a single component (like a sensor or a camera) can be knocked out of commission, the rest of the entire system continues to function.
+One of the benefits of these systems is that, while a single component (like a sensor or a camera) can be knocked out of commission, the rest of the system continues to function.

 Professional Monitoring